Ryhon0/sam/README.md

 ===

-Software Automatic Mouth - Tiny Speech Synthesizer (This is the StarCrystal Team fork)
+Software Automatic Mouth - Tiny Speech Synthesizer This is the StarCrystal Team fork.

 What is SAM?
 ============